 The Battle of Aachen was the first city on German soil to be captured by the Allies.
 The battle ended with a German surrender, but their tenacious defence significantly disrupted Allied plans for the advance into Germany.
 The Battle of Hürtgen Forest was the longest battle on German ground during World War II and is the longest single battle the U.S. Army has ever fought.

 The cost – including breakfast, lunch, dinner, hotel accommodation, coach, museums and guide, but not drinks – is £1,350 per person.
 Please note that this is the cost of a single occupancy in a single room as we wish to be open with the all-inclusive costs.
 A discount of 10% is available for bookings with two people sharing a room.

 You are accompanied by a tour leader to ensure that your tour runs smoothly.

 This is a coach tour and your tour guide is Brian Shaw.

-TO SECURE YOUR PLACE TO THE BATTLE OF AACHEN AND HURTGEN FOREST PLEASE PAY A 10% DEPOSIT ON THE BUTTONS BELOW.
+TO SECURE YOUR PLACE TO THE BATTLE OF AACHEN AND HURTGEN FOREST PLEASE GET IN TOUCH OR PAY A 10% DEPOSIT ON THE BUTTONS BELOW.